-Dancing with the Stars: Cubs' bullpen edition
+Dancing With the Stars: Cubs bullpen edition

 Javy at the top

-Javy Baez got a rare start in the leadoff spot Wednesday, against left-hander Matt Moore, as Maddon tried to “stack the chairs properly” on a day he chose to give Ben Zobrist the day off.
+Javy Baez got a rare start in the leadoff spot Wednesday, against left-hander Matt Moore, as Maddon tried to “stack the chairs properly” on a day he chose to give Ben Zobrist a rest.

-Saying Ian Happ remained the best option to stay behind Anthony Rizzo as protection and choosing to use Albert Almora in the No. 2 slot, Maddon had few likeable leadoff options left.
+Saying Ian Happ remained the best option to stay behind Anthony Rizzo as protection and choosing to use Albert Almora Jr. in the No. 2 slot, Maddon had few likable leadoff options left.

 Baez, who entered the game with an .802 OPS against left-handers, led off the first with a single.

-“And I thought that maybe by putting Javy in the one hole, that might create even a little more motivation,” Maddon said.
+“And I thought that maybe by putting Javy in the 1-hole, that might create even a little more motivation,” Maddon said.

-Anderson update:
+Anderson update

 Left-hander Brett Anderson, who has been on the disabled list since May 7 because of a back strain, threw his first bullpen session this week since the injury and fared well.